MEET MN MAKERS, Get Coin, Learn skills From The Future

 Tune in day of and make something cool

-Minnesota is last in the nation for offering computer science classes in high school - source
+Minnesota is last in the nation in offering computer science classes in high school - source

 It's a day of building, but we also have talks with career & college advice from tech insiders.
-Get the cal here
+Get the calendar here

 to see our schedule.